aelsayd/aelsayd/README.md

 - 👋 Hi, I’m @aelsayd
-- 👀 I’m interested in Machine Learning, Cmputer Vison, Generating media
+- 👀 I’m interested in Machine Learning, Cmputer Vison, Computer Graphics, and Generating media
 - 🌱 I’m currently learning About Transformers, and Sentiment Analysis through Computer Vision
+- 💼 I'm currently working as a Full Stack Web Devoleper, mainly making 2d online games
+- 🤖 I'm currently tinkering with a stable diffusion webapp that generates manga panels
 - 💞️ I’m looking to collaborate on Stable diffusion optimization
 - 📫 How to reach me ...